Teriks/TinkerRetroPie/README.md

 Run: ``sudo ./TinkerRetroPieInstaller/install.sh``

-The script will install/build a bunch of requirements for RetroPie including userland GPU drivers.
+The script will install/build a bunch of requirements for RetroPie, including userland GPU drivers and boot config.

-It will also enable a CPU boost to 2.06 GHz on boot, and a 600MHz clock speed for the Mali T760-MP4 GPU.

 Once the script is done installing RetroPie requirements it will clone and launch the RetroPie setup script.